dex314/GuidedLDA_WorkAround/READ_ME_GUIDEDLDA.txt

 This is in no way meant to undermine the author of the guided_lda package or to replace it in anyway and is simply meant as a work around until the issue can be fully resolved.

-1. Unzip the guidedlda_edits.zip.
+1. Pull down the repository.

 2. Install the original LDA package. https://pypi.org/project/lda/

-3. Drop the *.py files in the lda folder under site-packages for your specific enviroment.
+3. Drop the *.py files from the GuidedLDA_WorkAround repo in the lda folder under site-packages for your specific enviroment.

 4. Profit...